 After finding enough evidence, you get to interrogate people.
 They don't have a whole lot of interesting stuff to say aside from eventually confessing to the crime.
 Eventually, the two guys on the left start gabbing about what you should do next or tell you the case is closed.
 If it's the former, you go cotton swab some more stuff.
 I liked it, but the storylines are pretty tepid fair.
 The guy pictured above is upset that a girl gave him Hepatitis C, so he killed her and eventually confessed.
 The end.
 I'm still going to wrap it up today or tomorrow, but it's definitely not a top 500 game of all time.

-a person qualified as a forty dollar PS1 purchase.
+Courtesy of Mobygames.
+At one point in time, running around a room and throwing furniture at a person qualified as a forty dollar PS1 purchase. |

 My girlfriend and I picked up three games yesterday after we got sushi.
 The first was Powerpuff Girls: Chemical X-Traction.
 It was sealed for a couple bucks, which really should have pointed out one thing: nobody even wanted to open this abomination.
 Hackneyed game-bashing aside, I really enjoyed my forty-five minutes with the game.